 For expats who are living in China, this won’t be an issue since most foreigners in China all have a local phone number.
-But for short term visitors, getting a local Chinese SIM card may be a hassle since you may only be in China for a number of weeks.
+But for short term visitors your are limited to only a few options.

 Instead of spending 10 frustrating minutes trying to figure out how to get a code for public WiFi, Skyroam works like this:

 - Purchase or Rent a Skyroam Device: If you travel often, it makes sense to purchase the device.
-For those one-time travelers, though, it may make sense to rent it instead.
+For those one-time international travelers, though, it may make sense to rent it instead.
 Learn more about the difference in pricing between renting and buying.